edgedb/easy-edgedb/chapter18/index.md

 Here's the output: `{default::Dollar {total_money: 100.55}}`.
 Perfect!

 Not that we need this `Dollar` type in our game: in our schema it would be `type Dollar extending Currency`.

+One final note: our `total_money` property is just created by dividing by 100, so it's using `float64` in a limited fashion (which is good).
+But you want to be careful with floats because they are not always precise, and if we were to need to divide by 3 for example we would get results like `100 / 3 = 33.33333333`...not very good for actual currency.
+So in that case it would be better to stick to integers.

 ## Cleaning up the schema